 Waste Water Drain Pipes

 The waste water drain pipe for the dishwasher is on the left mounted vertically on the wall with the open top as high as possible.
 Similarly the waste water drain pipe for the washing machine is on the right.
-The appliance drain hoses hook into them in the standard manor and are zip tied to them to keep them neat and tidy.
+The appliance drain hoses hook into them in the standard manor and are ‘zip tied’ (fixed with a cable tie) to them to keep them neat and tidy.
 The flexible appliance waste hoses are tough and don’t stay where they’re put if they are left loose.

 The height of the appliance drain pipes is an important factor with regard to the waste water outflow rate.
 If the dish washer, washing machine and sink all discharge waste water at the same time and it cannot get away fast enough, the water level in the standing drain pipes will rise and could overflow behind the pan drawers.
 Indeed if they are too low water discharged from the sink could back up and pour out of them at the back of the units.
 Their minimum height is usually specified by the appliance manufacturer.
 I would recommend having them as high as possible under the worktop with just enough space to hook the flexible hose in.